Bill 60 status: persistent-lateness regulation not yet in force

 Basically: "Tenant, if you are late ONE more time in the next 12 months, the Sheriff comes immediately."

 This is actually a win.
 It puts the tenant on a strict probation order (Section 78 condition).
-If they miss a beat, you don't need a new hearing—you file for an expedited eviction order.
+If they miss a beat, you don't need a new hearing.
+You file for an expedited eviction order.

 Can I Use N4 and N8 Together?